There is no standard medical definition for precision medicine (also called personalized medicine). So, you may hear this term used in different ways.

 When breast cancer is diagnosed, a pathologist studies some of the tumor tissue under a microscope and runs some tests on the tissue.
 The pathologist’s findings describe your final diagnosis and features of the tumor such as size, type and grade.

 Many other factors related to the tumor help plan your treatment.
 For example, all tumors are tested for certain characteristics including:

 Sometimes the genetic profile of a tumor can help guide treatment.

 Tumor profiling is currently used to help make treatment decisions in some people with estrogen receptor-positive cancers.
 Two tumor profiling tools recommended by the American Society of Clinical Oncology (ASCO) are :

 Learn more about tumor size, tumor type, tumor grade and other pathology findings.

-Learn more about Oncotype Dx and other gene expression profiling tools.
+Learn more about Oncotype DX.

-As with most newer drugs, these therapies are first studied in the treatment of metastatic breast cancer.
+As with most new drugs, these therapies are first studied in the treatment of metastatic breast cancer.
 Findings from these studies determine whether new drugs become part of standard care for metastatic breast cancer and go on to be studied for the treatment of early breast cancer.
-Some targeted therapy drugs are already part of standard care for metastatic breast cancer (learn more).

 For example, some drugs target certain cellular pathways involved in both cancer cell functions and normal cell functions.
 So, while these drugs may block cancer cell functions and cancer growth, they may also harm healthy cell functions and cause unintended side effects.